Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 After **logging in**, they can choose to _Search for Private Lessons_ (filtered, at least initially, by chosen _field of study/interest_) or to _Offer Private Lessons_ by compiling a form with some mandatory and optional information.

-An user in need of a private lesson can start to schedule a meeting with an offerer.
+An user in need of a private lesson can start to schedule a meeting with an offeror.
 During the scheduling the application will allow the users to send _instant messages_ to communicate and to _check reviews_ about the other user, other than, of course, negotiate the _date of meeting_ and other _meeting details_.

 After a certain time after a scheduled meeting, both actors will be able to send a review about the meeting in order to give future users a better way to find an appropriate match for their needs.